wso2/docs-mi/en/docs/reference/connectors/the-trade-desk-connector/the-trade-desk-configuration.md

     ```

 ??? note "updateAdGroup"
-    The `updateAdGroup` operation modifies settings of an existing ad group.
+    The `updateAdGroup` operation modifies the settings of an existing ad group.
     <table>
         <tr>
             <th>Parameter Name</th>